joshsegall/node.osx.js/README.md

 Dependencies
 ------------

 This was specifically developed for Mac OS X, though it could be extended to work on other systems, and might work on them already.
-I've only tested it on Darwin 11.2.
+I've only tested it on Darwin 11.2 and various versions up to 13.2.0

 This module relies on APIs that Apple considers unsupported, such as `sysctl` and its extensions, which are subject to change from release to release.